prayag2301/ACP_proto/README.md

 ## gpt parsed CVs

-contains John Doe sample CV parsed through openAI api (GPT-4) and stored as json
+contains all sample CVs parsed through openAI api (GPT-4) and stored as json

 ## gpt enriched CVs

-contains test results for enrichment parameters using DeepSeek(DeepSeek-chat) and openAI(o3-mini) on John Doe (cv_0) and the complete enriched cv for John Doe
+contains test results for enrichment parameters using DeepSeek(DeepSeek-chat) and openAI(o3-mini) on gpt parsed CVs stored as json

 ## to do
 -> Flagging